uon-nuget/ExpressiveAnnotations/README.md

 ## What is it?

 A small .NET library forked from Jarosław Waliszko's [Expressive Annotations](https://github.com/jwaliszko/ExpressiveAnnotations) to add support for .NET Core.
-Expressive Annotations provides more flexible model validation attributes to add to the attributes built in to .NET.
+Expressive Annotations provides new flexible and powerful model validation attributes, to add to the attributes built in to .NET.

 ## What does it do?